MSUTeam/MSU/MSU-Documentation.md

 which will then all be connected as soon as all JS & CSS files added by `::mods_register[CSS/JSS]` are loaded.

-## Settings Manager & Screen
+# Settings Manager 🟢

-The settings manager is an automated system of managing mod settings which allows modders to easily setup configuration for their mods.
+The settings manager is a save-compatible, automated system of managing and displaying mod settings which allows modders to easily setup configuration for their mods.

-The system allows you to create a 'mod page' for your mod, add it to the SettingsManager, and then create the settings you want to have.
+The system allows you to create a 'mod panel' for your mod, add between 1 and 5 pages to it, add it to the SettingsManager, and finally create the settings you want to have.
 All within Squirrel.

 The settings are ordered by when they're added,